stevenovak123/learndocs/docs/intro.md

 Hey Welcome to Steve learning docs.
 This website will contain my notes that I have made throughout my learning journey.
 This is a work in progress.
 I am still adding content slowly slowly to this website.

+1. Javascript
+1. React
 1. AWS Cloud Certifications

-1. Javascript
-1. Git and Github
-1. Responsive Design
+& things that interest me or I learn during my journey.
 These are the few things that I will be adding as content.

 :::caution